OECD Home › Employment › Publications & Documents

 Publications & Documents

-The OECD unemployment rate was stable at 7.9% in September 2013.
-Across the OECD area, 47.9 million persons were unemployed, 0.1 million less than in August 2013, but still 13.2 million more than in July 2008.
+OECD unemployment rate stable at 7.9% in October 2013.
+Unchanged from the two previous months.
+Across the OECD area, 47.8 million persons were unemployed in October 2013, 13.1 million more than in July 2008.